eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/README.md

     curl -X POST 'http://localhost:8080/tsp/api/traces' --header 'Content-Type: application/json' --data-raw '{ "parameters": { "uri": "/traces/kernel" } }'

-You can create an experiment with the kernel trace (or any opened trace) using the following command:
+You can create an experiment with the kernel trace (or any opened trace) using the command below.
+Replace the UUID with the UUID returned by the command above:

     curl -X POST 'http://localhost:8080/tsp/api/experiments' --header 'Content-Type: application/json' --data-raw '{ "parameters": { "name": "Experiment Name", "traces": ["d49d04f5-9db5-3773-ace4-1594b87db661"] } }'